Why Pay-for-Performance (or Pay-per-Lead)

-While pay-per-lead does usually eliminate your up-front costs (assuming that there's no set-up charge, and you don't have to pay up-front for the leads), it does not eliminate all your risk.
-In fact, it simply defers the cost (in most cases amplifying it significantly,) and increases the risk of failure well beyond reason.
+While pay-per-lead does often eliminate your up-front costs (assuming that there's no set-up charge, and you don't have to pre-pay for the leads), it does not eliminate all your risk.
+In fact, it simply defers the cost (in most cases amplifying it significantly,) and increases the risk of failure, sometimes well beyond reason.
+And in some cases, it's actually a con.

 First we'll tell you why this happens.
 Then we'll tell you its impact on your business.
 Then we'll prove it.